boyesm/Bertha2/GUIDE.md

 * Install `requirements.txt`
 * Ensure FFmpeg is installed.
 Use `brew install ffmpeg` to install.
-* Ensure TKinter is installed.
-Use `brew install python-tk` to install.
 * Ensure `secrets.env` is present in the main directory.
 If it's not, create it and input the proper information.
+* Get OBS working
+  * Install version 28.xx of OBS.
+This will be default include version 5+ of `obs-websockets`.
+Ensure version 1+ of `simpleobsws` is installed.
+    * A verified combination of working services is OBS v28.xx, `obs-websockets` v5.x, and `simpleobsws` v1.x
+  * Configure `obs-websockets`.
+Set server port to `4444` in the `obs-websocket` settings.
+There are some issues with the default port.
-* Import OBS scenes
+  * Import OBS scenes from the `obs-media` directory
+  * Input the B2 stream key.
+This can be found in `secrets.env`.

+## Setting Up Test Environment

+* When testing without hardware, open new terminal and enter netcat command:
+    `nc -dkl 8001`
-* Open OBS
+* Open OBS, import presets
+* Start streaming with B2 creds
+* Run B2 software in test mode
+* Run `test_stream.py` script

 ## Secrets.env File